yogesh-data95/IPL-2025-SQL-Analysis-top-Batting/README.md

 # IPL-2025-SQL-Analysis-top-Batting
 In Previous Quary I did not take strike rate for performance which is crucial for T20 Match.
-In this quary we will anlyse performance based on Total run performed, Average and Strike Rate as well
+In this quary we will anlyse performance based on Total run performed, Average and Strike Rate as well.
 # IPL 2025 SQL Analysis

 A ball-by-ball SQL analysis of the IPL 2025 season using delivery-level data.
 This project demonstrates real-world SQL skills including CTEs, conditional aggregation, and cricket specific calculations.